EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bHUDMarkerNameIndicator
 Show the name of the nearest triangle location marker you're looking towards.
 Options (HUD Marker Name):
-  iShowDistance - mode for showing distance to the location
+  bHideUndiscoveredNames - whether names of undiscovered locations should be hidden iShowDistance - mode for showing distance to the location
     0 - off
 	1 - meters